MelbourneDeveloper/Jayse/README.md

 ![diagram](https://github.com/MelbourneDeveloper/Jayse/blob/main/Images/IconSmall.png)

 ## What Is It And Why?
 Sometimes you need to traverse or modify a JSON document without serialization or deserialization.
 Jayse represents JSON as a simple object model with one record and one enum.
 The existing libraries like JSON.Net don't do this very well and can be clunky to traverse.
 For example, inspecting a JSON tree with Json.Net involves `JObject`, `JToken`, `JProperty`, `JArray` and so on.
 Jayse makes it easy to traverse the JSON document tree and locate values.

+See the full set of examples [here](https://github.com/MelbourneDeveloper/Jayse/blob/906ac390e219d06110275347406a6391d2105220/src/Jayse.UnitTests/UnitTest1.cs#L13).

 Take this JSON as an example:

 ```JSON
 {